ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/README.md

 for the simple_app) in a self-contained script to execute some of the sample application programs.

+**NOTE:** If there any discrepancies in the steps documented in the app-specific
+      `instructions.md` file, the steps implemented by this driver script override.

 ```shell
 $ ./run_example.sh --help
 ```
-You can use this script to Build and run example programs.
+You can use this script to build and run example programs.

    - Setup and execute the example program.
    - List the individual steps needed to setup the example program.